 Good day and Welcome to my blog, My Boreal Homestead Life!

-I have been living this life for over 30 years in my present home and was dabbling in it prior to that while I lived in the city.
+My name is Darrell Hanson and I have been living this life for over 30 years in my present home and was dabbling in it prior to that while I lived in the city.
 As I believe that one is continually learning, I can not claim to be an expert.
 But what I can say is that I do have a lot of practical personal experience that has come in handy.
 I will be sharing that practical knowledge, experimentation and learning opportunities on this blog in hopes to encourage, educate and entertain.

 I remodeled an abandoned home and yard, I also garden, can, ferment, bake, raise livestock, raise poultry, raised sheep, raised pigs, sell farm products and try to live a simple life whilst working casually in town.